cyber-dojo/cyber-dojo/CONTRIBUTING.md

 - suggest a [new exercise](https://github.com/cyber-dojo/start-points-exercises)

+- convert large docker images to smaller Alpine based images.
-- the language+testFramework images are based on either [Alpine Linux](https://alpinelinux.org/) or [Ubuntu](https://www.ubuntu.com/) or
+The language+testFramework images are based on either [Alpine Linux](https://alpinelinux.org/) or [Ubuntu](https://www.ubuntu.com/) or [Debian](https://www.debian.org/).

-[Debian](https://www.debian.org/).
-Converting Ubuntu/Debian based images to smaller Alpine based images would be nice.
-For example
+If the official dockerhub image for a language is Ubuntu/Debian then experience has shown it's typically best to use that so the nightly Travis build gets the :latest image.
   - the [Java,JUnit](https://github.com/cyber-dojo-languages/java-junit) Alpine based image is 114MB.
   - the [C++ (clang),GoogleMock](https://github.com/cyber-dojo-languages/clangplusplus-googlemock) Ubuntu based image is 903MB.
   - the [Python,pytest](https://github.com/cyber-dojo-languages/python-pytest) Debian based image is 1.05GB.
-However, that if the official dockerhub image for a language is Ubuntu/Debian then experience has shown it's best to use that so the nightly Travis build gets the :latest image.

 - - - -